 There is one additional transitional provision specifically for public authorities: providers and deployers of high-risk systems intended to be used by public authorities must comply by 2 August 2030, regardless of when the system was placed on the market — a further extended timeline reflecting the procurement and implementation cycles of government technology.

-Extraterritorial Scope: The EU AI Act Is Not Just for EU Organisations
+Extraterritorial Scope: The EU AI Act Is Not Just for EU Organizations

-The practical implication is that EU AI Act obligations apply to any organisation whose AI system is accessed by EU users or whose outputs affect EU residents — regardless of whether that organisation is based in the EU.
+The practical implication: EU AI Act obligations apply to any organization whose AI system is accessed by EU users or whose outputs affect EU residents — regardless of whether that organization is based in the EU.
 A US or UK company deploying a high-risk AI system to EU customers faces the same obligations as an EU-based provider.
-There is no territorial safe harbor for non-EU providers.

-Non-EU providers without an EU establishment are required to designate an authorised representative in the EU (Article 22) before placing a high-risk AI system on the EU market.
-The authorised representative carries the regulatory interface role: accepting responsibilities on behalf of the provider, providing the compliance documentation to national competent authorities on request, and cooperating with market surveillance.
+Non-EU providers without an EU establishment are required to designate an authorized representative in the EU (Article 22) before placing a high-risk AI system on the EU market.
+The authorized representative carries the regulatory interface role: accepting responsibilities on behalf of the provider, providing compliance documentation to national competent authorities on request, and cooperating with market surveillance.

 GPAI Models: Obligations Already in Effect